on this page:

 VSB: Very Small Business that operates with fewer than ten people.

-SSBCI Tribal Consortium Impact in Alaska
+Alaska SSBCI Tribal Consortium Impact

 SEDI: Socially and Economically Disadvantaged Individual-owned businesses are enterprises controlled by individuals who have faced reduced access to credit compared to others in similar economic circumstances.